gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ### `Build failed (system failure): timedout waiting for pod to start`

-If for any reason the cluster cannot scheduled the build pod before the timeout defined by `poll_timeout`, the build pod will throw this error and the [Kubernetes Scheduler](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-lifetime) should be able to delete it.
+If the cluster cannot schedule the build pod before the timeout defined by `poll_timeout`, the build pod returns an error.
+The [Kubernetes Scheduler](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-lifetime) should be able to delete it.

-To fix this issue, expand the `poll_timeout` value in your `config.toml` file.
+To fix this issue, increase the `poll_timeout` value in your `config.toml` file.